 As usual, I attempted to automate as much as I could and failed to be able to execute a truly similar fabric.

 To knit: begin with a permanent cast on over the planned number of needles.
-In this case, 2 needles are to form vertical all knit borders on both sides.
+In this case, 2 needles are included to form vertical all-knit borders on both sides.

-I knit most of my proof of concept swatches on an electronic machine, downloading a plain design repeat with a stitch count equal to the entire width of the number of needles in use on the bed.
+I knit most of my proof of concept swatches on an electronic machine and download a plain design repeat with a stitch count equal to the entire width of the number of needles in use on the bed.

 Using provided repeat pngs as shared may require mirroring the repeat horizontally depending on the download program and the knitting machine model used, as well as changing the image mode back to indexed BW since downloaded designs from the posts may be converted to RGB mode as they are copied.